hertze/Swedish-Pixels/_posts/2011-03-04-why-im-glad-i-didnt-wait-for-ipad2.markdown

 The one thing that bugged me about the iPad---being an iPhone 4 owner---was the screen resolution.
 My worst fear was that iPad 2 was to ship with a retina display.
 Applied physics made this unlikely, but I was still relieved when it was official.

 While the iPad 2 looks really nice, while I would really like more memory and a thinner device, I'm glad I didn't wait for it.
 Apple has a history of releasing *major* upgrades every other year.
 This means my two-year upgrade cycle now is sync.
 When Apple brings out the big guns in 2012 I'll be ready.
-Perhaps we'll se the retina screen then.
+Perhaps we'll se the retina display then.

 [1]: http://www.informationarchitects.jp/en/writer-for-ipad/
 [2]: http://www.mekentosj.com/papers/